Alex Verdugo’s Yankees Struggles (Likely) Result Of Weird Issue

 “My hands hurt,” Verdugo said, per Randy Miller of NJ.com.
 “They blister.
 Then it opens and starts scabbing.
 It’s like super dry skin.
 I’ve been dealing with this since they started barking in ’21.”

-Verdugo, who the Yankees acquired last offseason from the Red Sox, and was the centerpiece of Boston’s Mookie Betts blockbuster trade with the Dodgers four years ago, adapted to a new change in scenery in The Bronx.
-Limited to wearing one chain and a clean-shaved face, Verdugo’s leap across enemy lines from Boston to New York couldn’t help the eight-year veteran escape what’s become an ongoing issue.
+Verdugo, who the Yankees acquired this past offseason from the Red Sox and was the centerpiece of Boston’s Mookie Betts blockbuster trade with the Dodgers four years ago, adapted to a new change in scenery in the Bronx.
+Limited to wearing one chain and a clean-shaven face, Verdugo’s leap across enemy lines from Boston to New York couldn’t help the eight-year veteran escape what’s become an ongoing issue.
 It’s even hindered Verdugo’s production at the plate to a noticeable extent.

 “It’s rare, but not that rare,” Dr. Spencer Stein, a sports orthopedic surgeon at NYU Langone Health, explained, per Miller.
 “Allergies to cobalt chrome or cobalt chromium are metal allergies.
 The body is recognizing metal as a foreign material, so it’s trying to rid itself of that or let the body know that it doesn’t like this.
 It’s overreacting.
 That’s what an allergy is.
 I haven’t heard of it in baseball, but allergies to gloves that are not latex happen.
 Sometimes it’s (an allergy) to the chemicals used to process the gloves.”